mikerodionov/MSFT-Certifications/MSFT/GitHub/GutHubFoundations.md

 - default region where codespace will be created

 Deep link - allows to open a pre-configured Codespace in the browser, it takes people straight to a page for creating a codespace, with preconfigured options.

+To reduce costs asssociated with GH Codespaces usage - reduce the default retention period for automatic deletion of codespaces

+Inactive codespaces are automatically deleted.
+You can choose how long your stopped codespaces are retained, up to a maximum of 30 days.
+However, because GitHub Codespaces incurs **storage charges**, you may prefer to reduce the retention period by changing your default period in your personal settings for GitHub Codespaces.

+#### GH Actions

 Source locations for re-usable GH WF:
 - a published Docker container image on Docker Hub